Upper Mantua: Upper Mantua

 The territory of the morainic hills has embarked on a path of territorial identification, arriving at the signing of a Framework Agreement Protocol in 2007 by the institutional subjects of the Upper Mantua and Lower Garda Bresciano territories.
 Involved are the municipalities of: Castel Goffredo, Castiglione delle Stiviere, Cavriana, Goito, Guidizzolo, Medole, Monzambano, Ponti sul Mincio, Solferino, Volta Mantovana.

 Asolano

 The municipalities of the western portion of the Mantuan territory, marked by the basin of the Chiese River, which runs from Casalmoro down to the confluence of the Oglio River, just south of Canneto, i.e., Asola, Canneto, Casalmoro, Casaloldo, Mariana Mantovana, Piubega, Redondesco, have begun a process of jointly defining development goals.
 The municipal administrations, with the support of the Province of Mantua, through the definition of the Memorandum of Understanding "Between the Eagle and the Lion lands of frontier and communication," activated the construction of a strategic plan for the area.

 Culture

-Both linguistically and religiously, politically, architecturally and in terms of settlement, Upper Mantua is characterized by common features that distinguish it from the rest of the province: it is a very unified region in its historical vocations as in its current choices.
-After having been little explored due to a long period of scarce interest that lasted until recent times, the culture, art, and history of the Upper Mantuan territory have for some decades been the object of increasingly lively attention in its more broadly cultural components, having been subjected to investigations that, although not always systematic, have produced and continue to produce a remarkable body of studies.
+Linguistically, religiously, politically, architecturally, and in terms of settlement, Upper Mantua possesses features that distinguish it from the rest of the province.
+Following a period of limited research, the history, art, and culture of the region have been the subject of further study in recent decades.